snowdriftcoop/snowdrift/admin-tools/DATABASE-MANAGEMENT.md

 Our sdb tool has several functions for database management.

 **All commands below should be run from your snowdrift project directory.**
-NB: If you need to run multiple commands that begin with "stack exec", you can save yourself keystrokes by entering a shell with "stack exec bash".
-From there, "stack exec" is effectively assumed, shortening "stack exec sdb [command]" to just "sdb [command]".
+NB: If you need to run multiple commands that begin with `stack exec`, you can save yourself keystrokes by entering a shell with `stack exec bash`.
+From there, `stack exec` is effectively assumed, shortening `stack exec sdb [command]` to just `sdb [command]`.

 ### Resetting or updating your development database